microsoft/AcademicContent/Data Science Workshops/400 - Image Classification with MMLSpark/4 - Visualize/readme.md

 ![](Images/header.png)

 In the [previous lab](../3%20-%20Predict), you built a machine-learning model with the [Microsoft Cognitive Toolkit](https://www.microsoft.com/cognitive-toolkit/), also known as CNTK, and trained it to differentiate between paintings by Picasso, Monet, and Van Gogh.
-You used a Jupyter notebook to do the training.
+You used Python code in a Jupyter notebook to do the training.
 The output was a **.model** file containing a trained neural network.

 In this lab, the fourth of four in the series, you will operationalize the model by packaging the **.model** file and a Web service written in Python and [Flask](http://flask.pocoo.org/) in a Docker container image.
-That Web service will expose a REST endpoint that evaluates an uploaded image and returns a JSON payload containing the probabilities that the image depicts a painting by each of the three famous artists.
+That Web service will expose a REST endpoint that evaluates an uploaded image and returns a JSON payload containing the probabilities that the image depicts a painting by each of the three artists.
 Then you will conclude the series by running the Web service in a Docker container and connecting to it from a cross-platform desktop app written with [Node.js](https://nodejs.org/en/) and [Electron](https://electronjs.org/).

 ![](Images/road-map-4.png)